g002alghisi/WPA3-testing-platform/Test/README.md

 - Test SAE-PK and Transition disable SAE-PK -> SAE.

     1. Set up the real AP with WPA3, SAE-PK and Transition Disable SAE-PK -> SAE enabled.
+    2. Select `Automatic Mode` for SAE-PK on the supplicant device.
-    2. The device joins the network.
+    3. The device joins the network.
-    3. The real AP is setdown and a rogue AP with just SAE (not SAE-PK) is created.
+    4. The real AP is setdown and a rogue AP with just SAE (not SAE-PK) is created.
-    4. Check if the device connets to the rogue network.
+    5. Check if the device connets to the rogue network.

+- [ ] Test WPA3
+- [ ] Test SAE-PK
+- [ ] Test WPA2/3 and Transition Disable WPA3 -> WPA2
+- [ ] Test SAE-PK and Trandisition Disable SAE-PK -> SAE

 ### Enterprise

 - Test WPA2-Enterprise.
+Verify if the device distrusts fake server certificates.

     1. Always prepare the client Network Profile and install the root certificate (`ca.pem`).
     2. Set up the real AP and AS.